Efficiently Solving Mixed-Hierarchy Games with Quasi-Policy Approximations: Conclusion

 \section{Conclusion}

 We define mixed-hierarchy games, which contain agents with both Nash and Stackelberg relationships to one another.
 We present a formal definition of the relevant equilibrium concept for this type of game, and develop a tractable procedure for constructing the KKT conditions of mixed-hierarchy games using quasi-policy approximations to embed followers' best response policies into their leaders' optimization problems.
 We propose an inexact Newton's method for efficiently solving those approximate KKT systems.
 We provide a theoretical proof and an empirical study for the local exponential convergence of our algorithm to an approximate mixed-hierarchy equilibrium.
 We evaluate our method on two complex multi-agent scenarios, and showcase its broad functionality and real-time performance using our open-source solver implementation.
-Future work will more comprehensively explore the impact of different information structures on robot behavior and infer hierarchy structure based on observed data.
+Future work will explore the impact of different information structures on robot behavior\cmt{, incorporate inequality constraints via barrier methods, and relax the forest structure assumption (Assumption~\ref{ass:forest-info-structure}) to allow multi-leader mixed-hierarchies.}